-- Limited service hours. - Replacement of the older paratransit vehicles to maintain a state of good repair.
+- Services: Limited intake and service hours. - Capital: Replacement of the older paratransit vehicles to maintain a state of good repair.

 As compared to the average of other Florida counties at 20.4 percent, Sumter County has approximately 58 percent of residents ages 65 years and older (with an associated increase in disability rates due to age).